An integrated purpose: types of street and guerrilla marketing

 Street and guerrilla marketing are terms synonymous in their meaning as well as their desired effect.
 This type of marketing combines pure artistic expression with the promotion of an idea, generally outlined by a company or foundation.
 Different types of street and guerrilla marketing are ideal options for both small and large companies that seek to attract customers with cost-effective campaigns.
 Additionally, this type of marketing tool allows for the influence of different agents, like social media, which create a discourse that serves its purpose by helping the brand achieve success through the impression each campaign makes.

-Street marketing is becoming a foundation of urban environments, as well as a means for informal communication between the public, companies, and government.
+Street marketing is becoming a foundation of urban environments, as well as a means for informal communication between the public, companies, and government (read further on b2b street marketing).
 This type of artwork was once a part of counterculture movements, and while still carrying remnants of this, it has evolved into a marketing tool for a variety of industries.
 Street and guerrilla marketing is a way of transforming what is often ordinary into an expressive artform.
 Finding effectiveness in simplicity is an integral part of the identity of street and guerrilla marketing.
 Those who walk, drive, cycle past a campaign need to be able to understand and digest it quickly to help create a network effect.
 One legendary moment in street and guerrilla marketing was made by glass company 3M, which utilized a mixture of ambush and projection advertising by placing $3 million dollars inside a Canadian bus stop to promote their new security glass technology.
 Passers-by were challenged to attempt to break the glass – using their feet.
 Although the challenge was just for one day, the hype it generated was significant, and there is still online debate about whether someone managed to break it.

 Trusting the process